 Search Engine Optimization (SEO)

-SEO placements are ranked by relevancy and authority to keyword.
-By using specific strategies, techniques, and tactics, websites are able to rank highly on search results pages of search engines like Google, Bing and Yahoo.
-Rankings are rated by “relevancy” and “authority” for the particular keyword.
+SEO placements are ranked by relevancy and authority to the keyword.
+By using specific strategies, techniques, and tactics, websites are able to rank highly on search results pages of search engines like Google, Bing, and Yahoo.
 Since these rankings are earned instead of purchased, they are not marked as an “ad.”

 SEO vs. PPC – How Do You Choose?